-1.1 Our school's mission statement talks of valuing the individuality of all our children.
+- 1.1 Our school values the individuality of all our children.
 We are committed to giving all our children every opportunity to achieve the highest of standards.
 Within this ethos of achievement, we do not tolerate bullying or harassment of any kind.
-Pupils will be provided with the opportunity to experience, understand, and celebrate diversity.

-1.2 This policy reflects the school's general and specific duties, as detailed in:

-- Race Relations (Amendment) Act 2000. - Code of Practice on the Duty to Promote Race Equality 2001, issued by the Commission for Racial Equality (CRE); - Preparing a Race Equality Policy for Schools (CRE 2002).
+Pupils will be provided with the opportunity to experience, understand, and celebrate diversity through a well-designed Personal Development programme and our curriculum offer. - 1.2 This policy reflects the school's general and specific duties, as detailed in: - Race Relations (Amendment) Act 2000. - Code of Practice on the Duty to Promote Race Equality 2001, issued by the Commission for Racial Equality (CRE); - Preparing a Race Equality Policy for Schools (CRE 2002).